-Eyeliner can be an ever changing accessory to any makeup look and with dozens of colors and products to choose from, the styles you can achieve are simply endless.
-The trick to obtaining this classic look is being able to cultivate the right tools and techniques to acquire a precise application and a long lasting finish.
+Eyeliner can be an ever changing accessory to any makeup look and with dozens of colors and products to choose from.
+The trick to obtaining this classic look is being able to cultivate the right techniques to acquire a precise application and a long lasting finish.

 Some of my favorite liquid liners (and I have experimented with many) are the MAC Penultimate and the Stila Waterproodf Liquid Liner in Black.
 I have tried using several different drug store brand liquid liners and they all seem to leave a very crinkly, vinyl finish.
 I prefer the traditional, solid black look so these two products have definitely made it to the top of my list for liner must haves.
 Not only do they have incredibly fine tips which makes them easier to use for beginners, but they’re long lasting.
 If you’re anything like me and have horrible allergies or weeping eyes, then opt for the Stila Waterproof liner.